Kremlin dismisses talk Putin has back trouble

 “You can see that he is having daily meetings,” Peskov said.
 He said the earlier limp had been a “sports injury”.

 Putin did not travel to Pakistan for a planned four-nation summit on Afghanistan earlier this month and did not make an expected trip to Turkey.
-One source said Prime Minister Dmitry Medvedev was expected to travel to Turkmenistan in Putin’s stead next week.
+One source said Medvedev was expected to travel to Turkmenistan in Putin’s stead next week.

 “The chief is not well,” said one of the sources, who spoke on condition of anonymity.
 Another said Putin had been seen recently wearing a back brace.